Some history of Old Hill

 Have Your Say

 If you would like to share any further information on Old Hill - perhaps you drank in one of the pubs in the past?
 Or maybe knew a previous publican running one of the boozers?
 Whatever the reason it would be great to hear of your stories or gossip.
-Simply send a message and I'll post it here.
+Simply send a message and I will post it here.

 Related Newspaper Articles